micmejia/bible-dump/AMPC/John/John 11.md

-So they kept looking for Jesus and questioned among themselves as they were standing about in the temple [[^c]area], What do you think?
+So they kept looking for Jesus and questioned among themselves as they were standing about in the temple [area], What do you think?
 Will He not come to the Feast at all?